Ella Buchanan: Biography

-Ella Buchanan (July 14, 1867 – July 15, 1951) was an American sculptor.
-Born in Canada, she was trained at the Art Institute of Chicago, where she also taught from 1911 to 1915.
+Born in Canada, Buchanan grew up in Springfield, Illinois and Pittsburg, Kansas, where her father was a newspaper editor.
+She trained at the Art Institute of Chicago, where she also taught from 1911 to 1915.
 She became a sculptor in Los Angeles, California, and she was the vice president of the Sculptors' Guild of Southern California.
 Her work was part of the sculpture event in the art competition at the 1932 Summer Olympics.